YEASIN49/Hyperledger-Fabric-Fabcar/READMe.md

 ```
 sudo curl -L https://github.com/docker/compose/releases/download/1.29.2/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose
 ```
-Depanding on your internet, this may take time.
+Depending on your internet, this may take time.
 When it is finished, you should see a response like below:
 ![App Screenshot](./_readme-image/3_download_composer.png)

 12. Make it executable using: